ilariamolinari/API_CustomerService/CustomerService-API.md

 Allow to delete a customer by customerid.

-Response body will be "Customer deleted" or "Customer not found", you are smart enough to know what it means.
+Response body will be "Customer deleted" or "Customer not found" if customerid has no customer assigned.

 # Nota per me: #